ganteater/web-ae-plugin/README.md

 The **Web Anteater Plugin** extends the functionality of Anteater to manage and interact with web browsers for automation and business workflows using Anteater recipes.
 The plugin provides a set of browser control commands designed for tasks such as navigating webpages, interacting with UI elements, verifying page properties, and more.

 Anteater uses **recipe tags** based on the method names of the processor.
-Tags are derived from the `runCommand<MethodName>` methods, with the prefix removed and the first letter converted to **Capital case**.
+Tags are derived from the `runCommand<TagName>` methods, with the prefix removed and the first letter converted to **Capital case**.
 For example:
 - `runCommandPage` becomes `<Page>`
 - `runCommandClick` becomes `<Click>`